 We also offer academic skills advice on an individual basis.
 Students can book 30 minute appointments, or come along to drop-in sessions.
 Appointments are offered on all three campuses, whereas drop-ins take place at Sighthill and Craiglockhart.
 Details of times and locations are on our myNapier pages, along with appointment booking instructions.

 We are always looking for new ways to offer students academic skills advice, and to reach those who are rarely (if ever) on campus, such as distance learners and global online students.
 For instance, we are currently updating online study resources and developing the university’s first peer learning programme.
-We’ve also designed and delivered credit bearing skills modules in partnership with academic staff.
+We’ve also designed and delivered a credit bearing skills module in partnership with academic staff.